ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 {: pre}

 This error is often because the {{site.data.keyword.cloud_notm}} account exists in Cloudability.
-The existing integration could have been added manually or by another deployment of the DA.
+The existing integration could have been added manually or by another deployment of the deployable architecture.
 {: tsCauses}

-The recommended approach is to delete the existing {{site.data.keyword.cloud_notm}} account from {{site.data.keyword.IBM_notm}} Cloudability and re-run the DA configuration to add the account.
-Deploying through the DA ensures that the vendor configurations  are set correctly within Cloudability.
+The recommended approach is to delete the existing {{site.data.keyword.cloud_notm}} account from {{site.data.keyword.IBM_notm}} Cloudability and re-run the deployable architecture configuration to add the account.
+Deploying through the deployable architecture ensures that the vendor configurations  are set correctly within Cloudability.
 {: tsResolve}

 Alternatively, the existing configuration can be manually updated within Cloudability to match the configuration outputs and the adding of the {{site.data.keyword.cloud_notm}} account to Cloudability through the deployable architecture can be disabled.